openxc/vi-firmware/docs/installation/installation.rst

 -------

-1. Install `Cygwin <http://www.cygwin.com>`_ and in the installer, select the following packagse: ``gcc4, patchutils, git, unzip, python, python-argparse, check, curl, libsasl2, ca-certificates``
+1. Install `Cygwin <http://www.cygwin.com>`_ and in the installer, select the following packages ``gcc4, patchutils, git, unzip, python, python-argparse, check, curl, libsasl2, ca-certificates``
 2. Start a Cygwin Terminal.
 3. If your network uses an Internet proxy (e.g. a corporate network) set the